Frequently Asked Questions

 Is financial aid/assistance available?

 Students may qualify for federal or state programs and some Health Career-specific grants or scholarships once admitted to the program.
-Contact Student Financial Aid and Scholarships at 216-987-5100 or go online for information on these resources.
+Contact Student Financial Aid and Scholarships at 216-987-6000 or go to Tri-C Paying for College for information on these resources.